 Windows 10 includes language packs to make it easy for people who often deal with foreign languages.
 These language packs are useful for both display and input.
 If you have more than one language pack active, Windows will show a language bar on the taskbar.
-That makes it super easy to switch keyboards.
+That makes it super easy to switch keyboards but for some users, the language bar goes missing on their computer.

-Some of our readers have reported that the language bar is missing or not visible in Windows 10-based computer.
-Let us first see how to enable language bar and input indicator, and then troubleshoot the error.
+Some of our readers have reported that the language bar is missing or not visible on Windows 10-based computer.
+Let us first see how to enable the language bar and input indicator, and then troubleshoot the error.

 How to Enable Input Indicator in Windows 10